Public Interest and Pro Bono Overview

 Making Public Interest Affordable

-David Johnson, Assistant Dean for Public Interest and Public Service Law, also oversees the Public Interest and Pro Bono Program after serving the Law School for nine years as a Senior Assistant/Assistant Dean for Student Affairs.
+David Johnson, Assistant Dean for Pro Bono and Advocacy Programs, currently oversees the Pro Bono Program after serving the Law School for nine years as a Senior Assistant/Assistant Dean for Student Affairs.
 Dean Johnson has taught legal courses to inmates in prisons, run a public interest law school’s career services office, and placed hundreds of students in externships and jobs serving the public interest in the Washington, DC area.
 He also oversees GW Law's involvement with DC Law Students in Court, a public interest legal clinic he participated in during law school.